microsoft/TypeScript-Handbook/pages/Typings for NPM Packages.md

 * not contain triple-slash references

 The rationale is that typings should not bring new compilable items to the set of compiled files; otherwise actual implementation files in the package can be overwritten during compilation.
-Additionally, **loading typings should not pollute global scope** by bringing potentially conflicting entries from different version of the same library
+Additionally, **loading typings should not pollute global scope** by bringing potentially conflicting entries from different version of the same library.